 I’ve had a love affair with books since I first learned to read.
 I thought they were so amazing and magical I decided to make a career out of working with them.
-I became an editor because as a booklover, what could be better than being immersed in books every day?
+I became an editor because what could be better than being immersed in books every day?
 And I have to admit, it was pretty great.
 But during my years in publishing my relationship with and perspective on books changed.
+This shift in my thinking made it easier to declutter my books and more importantly I stopped overbuying books altogether.
 Here’s what I learned and how it can help you let go of book clutter.

 (This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure.)

 I became much more flexible about how I consumed books.
 I came to the conclusion that books are valuable because of the content they contain.
 I stopped caring about the format and focused more on the ideas.
 Impressive covers, nice paper, fancy font and beautiful pictures are great but after a while they lost their appeal for me.
 I’m not saying there isn’t a place in your life for nice physical books but you can get just as much enjoyment from an ebook or audiobook and they will take up much less space.

 According to Leonid Taycher, a Google software engineer, as of 2010 there had been 129 million books published.
 Can you imagine what the number is now?
 There are just so many books out in the world.
 It seems pointless to own lots of books when there will always be an endless supply of new ones to read.
 I read books constantly and will never be able to keep physical copies of all the good ones.
 The point here is that if you want to have a library of physical books, you’ll need to become much more selective about the books you want in your collection.
 Plus, the fewer books you own, the more space you’ll have to allow new books into your life.